-On February 9, 2021, a class action complaint was filed against CEO, primarily alleging certain California wage and hour violations.
-The parties settled this matter and CEO paid an amount equal to \$3.8 million in May 2023 in payment for the settlement amount and related taxes and fees.
-In entering into the settlement agreement, CEO does not admit, and specifically denies, that it violated any law or regulation.
+In May 2023, CEO paid an amount equal to \$3.8 million settlement (including related taxes and fees) of a separate and unrelated case alleging California wage and hour violations, which had been filed in February 2021.
+In entering into the settlement agreement, CEO did not admit, and specifically denied, that it violated any law or regulation.